Atomiscala xenophyes

 Atomiscala xenophyes is a species of sea snail, a marine gastropod mollusc in the family Cimidae.

 According to a study published in November 2011 in Zootaxa, this species does not belong in Eulimella.

 Description

 The shell grows to a length of 2.
 75 mm.

+(Original description in Latin) The shell is aciculate-fusiform (needle- to spindle-shaped), delicate and slightly translucent.
+It is milky white to pale straw-colored, with a subtle sheen.
+It is composed of nine whorls: the apical whorls are bulbous and swollen, gently heterostrophic; the subsequent whorls slightly ventricose, with distinctly impressed sutures.
+When viewed under magnification, the surface shows extremely fine longitudinal lirae, though in some specimens these are nearly or completely obsolete.
+The aperture is oval.
+The peristome is thin.
+The columella is simple.

 Distribution

 This marine species occurs off Argentina and Tierra del Fuego.